UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/MicoCoreApplication.rst

 .. java:method:: public void onApplicationEvent(ApplicationReadyEvent event)
    :outertype: MicoCoreApplication

    Runs when application is ready.
+Add KafkaFaasConnector in latest version to the database, if the current profile is not 'unit-testing' (e.g. Travis CI).

    :param event: the \ :java:ref:`ApplicationReadyEvent`\